sachinlodhi/ScanSentinel/README.md

 # ScanSentinel

-ScanSentinel is an application to detection if the QR code is safe or malicious without accessing the actual resource it is point to.
+ScanSentinel is an application that detects if the QR code is safe or malicious without accessing the resource it is pointing to.

 ## Getting Started